Adjunct Curator:Hillary YoungCollection Manager:Mireia Beas-Moix

-The mammalogy collection includes representatives of 172 species of mammals, distributed among 75 genera, 34 families, and 12 orders.
+The mammalogy collection includes approximately 3,500 specimens.
 Most of the specimens consist of study skins and skulls.
 The collection also includes partial or complete skeletons for many species.
 The skins of large animals have generally been prepared as tanned hides.

 A Note on Classification